One of the earth’s most ancient animals, the turtle has been around for more than 200 million years, emerging sometime in the late Triassic period.

 Unfortunately, because bits and pieces of plastic in the ocean often times resemble jellyfish, leatherbacks will sometimes consume and swallow plastic and die as a result.

 The loggerhead, which possesses exceedingly powerful jaws, likes to feed on shelled animals such as crabs, mollusks, shrimp, lobster and other crustaceans along shallow shorelines.
+If you love loggerheads, you should check out my list of the best books about sea turtles.

 The hawksbill’s main source of food is sponges, whereas the flatback and olive ridley will both consume crabs, mollusks, algae and jellyfish.